orb-lang/pylon/doc/md/load.md

 brParse
    : require_command (false)
    : name "br"
-   : description ("An lua, howth castle & environs.\n\n"
+   : description ("The bridge tools suite for repl-driven "
+                  .. "literate programming.\n\n"
                   ..
 "To view help for each command, type br <command> -h.")
+   : epilog ("To run user-installed projects, type br <project> with "
+             .. "any arguments.\n\n"
-   : epilog "For more info, see https://special-circumstanc.es" : help_description_margin(25)
+             ..
+"For more info, see https://special-circumstanc.es")
+   : help_description_margin(25)
    : help_max_width(80)
    : option "-f" "--file"
-      : description "load and run a file.
-Lua only, for now" : args(1)
+      : description "Run a file.
+Lua only, for now."
+      : args(1)

 brParse